AWESOME-FORK-XD/MT-DB-Backend/README.md

 * Lambda - for NodeJS functions for handling calls received throught API gateway
 * CloudWatch Logs - Lambda functions produce logs in CloudWatch

-### Prerequisites for AWS Development
+## Prerequisites for Development
 It is highly recommended to use VSCode or an IDE that supports the AWS command line environment.
+1. You should have installed a version of NodeJS 14.x (updated January 2023)
-1. The AWS CLI must be installed on your machine.
+1. The [AWS CLI](https://aws.amazon.com/cli/) must be installed on your machine.
 1. You should run `aws configure` to log in to AWS as the correct IAM user and region before running any AWS CLI operations.
+(These credentials will be granted by your manager).

 ## How to Package and Deploy the Application on AWS
 ### Prerequisite: .env files.